 It also reduces the chances of the buds from developing molds due to the high level of moisture.
 But the question lies down to one problem, and that is how to dry marijuana?
-In this article, we will identify when is the perfect time to dry, cure, and store marijuana and the steps on how to do it.
+In this article, we will identify when is the perfect time to dry, cure, and store marijuana and how to do it.
 If you are interested, please read further below.

 Drying and Curing Marijuana